 This must see Mingun attraction is gaining popularity due to Instagram.
-Probably one of the most beautiful temples in the whole Southeast Asia, the Hsinbyume Pagoda was built by the Bagydaw prince as a way to show his love for his first wife, Queen Hsinbyume, who unfortunately lost her life during childbirth.
+One of the most beautiful temples Myanmar, the Hsinbyume Pagoda was built by the Bagydaw prince as a way to show his love for his first wife, Queen Hsinbyume, who unfortunately lost her life during childbirth.

 This temple is also called Myatheindan Pagoda.
 It impresses through its beautiful architecture and white terraces which look like waves.
 Feel free to explore the terraces and climb on top of the pagoda.
 The view from above is amazing and you can even see the Mingun Paya from there.

 To find out the differences between temples, pagodas and stupas, click here.